 - the Ministry of the Interior in your federal state or the German Federal Ministry of the Interior has issued a deportation ban for people from your country.
 However, such a decision is made rarely and only in cases of acute disaster.
 It may happen if, for instance, there is a famine in your home country.

 Contact a counselling centre or a lawyer to learn more about your options and whether you can be issued a tolerated stay permit.
-You can search for a lawyer or a counselling centre here or on the ProAsyl website.
+You can search for a lawyer or a counselling centre, namely on the ProAsyl website.